cloudrex/v3ngeance/README.md

 v3ngeance is a raid client for Discord.
 It is used to load self-bots into a target guild and perform a raid based on the set configuration.

-It is recommended to have at least 10-20 user tokens to be used for the raid.
+It is recommended to have at least 10-20 (30+ for maximum impact) user tokens for a successful raid.

 #### How do I create accounts for raids?